j-siderius/TinySpark/docs/chapter1/logic_gates_micro.md

         led.value = False
 ```

-Let's upload the code and see if our neuron works on the development board!
+Upload the code and see if the neuron 'network' functions as expected, by pressing `Button 1` and `Button 2` and observing the LED.

+---

+In the next chapter, some more complicated predictions will be made by utilising an actual network of neurons.